codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/index.rst

     composer create-project codeigniter4/appstarter ci-news

-This creates a new folder, ci-news, which contains your application code, with CodeIgniter installed in the vendor folder.
+This creates a new folder, **ci-news**, which contains your application code, with CodeIgniter installed in the vendor folder.

 By default, CodeIgniter starts up in production mode.
 This is a safety feature